 The Impact of Transfer Addiction

-#1 On Mental Health
+#1 Impact on Mental Health

-#2 On Relationships
+#2 Impact on Relationships

-#3 On Physical Health
+#3 Impact on Physical Health

 How Can Transfer Addiction Be Treated?